Terre Haute, Indiana

 Spend the night!
 I know what that meant!

-Joseph was one of the first gay guys I met in Bloomington: an undergraduate history major, very cute, with black curly hair, a baby face, and a lean tan physique.
-Definitely my type!
+Joseph was one of the first gay guys I met in Bloomington: an undergraduate history major, with black curly hair, a baby face, and a lean tan physique.
+And short -- Definitely my type!
 But he was also very popular, dating Rick the philosophy major, then Mark the optometrist, then a medical student named Manfred (really!), so I never managed to squeeze in.

 Obviously I wasn't his first choice, but who cared?
 This was my chance to get intimate!

 Saturday after lunch we set out for Terre Haute, about 1 1/2 hours away.
 Joseph said that he grew up in Broad Ripple, but they drove out to visit his mother's aunt Rose almost every weekend.
-He had fond memories of fishing in the Wabash River, drive-in movies, dinner at the Pizza King, and drinking hot chocolate while watching tv.
+He had fond memories of fishing in the Wabash River, drive-in movies, dinner at the Pizza King, and drinking hot chocolate at Christmastime

 "Did she know about you [being gay] before her dementia?"

-"That was three years ago, when I had only just admitted it to myself.
+"No. I'm not out anyone in my family, and I sure wasn't going to come out to a hard-core Methodist lady.
 She was always worried that I wasn't dating enough.
-One of the last things she said to me before her dementia began was 'You shouldn't be so picky, or you'll never find a girl.'
-I was too scared to tell her I was gay."
+One of the last things she said to me before her dementia began was 'You shouldn't be so picky, or you'll never find a girl."

 Aunt Rose used to be a professor of American history at Indiana State University.
 She lived in a big, two-story house in West Terre Haute, just across the Wabash.
 It was painted a depressing shade of grey, but it had a wide porch and a big, carefully mown front lawn.

-"No. But about a dozen members of the family have keys.
+He shrugged.
+"No, but about a dozen members of the family have keys.
 We drop by to do housework, pay Aunt Rose's bills, and such.
-We still hold family gatherings here.
 Why?"

 The living room was mostly packed up and ready to go, all of the pictures taken from the walls and the furniture all carefully marked with the name of whoever had claimed it.
 Joseph took a candy dish and a ceramic figure of a dog.

 The kitchen was cluttered with pots, pans, dishes, and various obscure implements in piles on the counters and tabletops.
-Joseph took a fondue set and the cup his Aunt Rose used to serve his juice in.
+Joseph took a fondue set, a long-ago Christmas present that had never been used, and the cup his Aunt Rose used to serve his juice in.

 It was very warm.
 He turned on the air conditioner, but we still had to take our shirts off.